rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

         }
     }

     /// Extract the value from the `MaybeUninit` container.
+This is a great way
+    /// to ensure that the data will get dropped, because the resulting `T` is
+    /// subject to the usual drop handling.
     ///
     /// # Unsafety
     ///